AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

    ![](assets/message-center_9.png)

    You can check that the personalization fields match the information entered in the test profile.
-For more on this, see [Defining a test profile in a transactional message](../../channels/using/publishing-transactional-message.md#defining-specific-test-profile).
+For more on this, see [Defining a specific test profile](../../channels/using/publishing-transactional-message.md#defining-specific-test-profile).

 ## Using product listings in a transactional message {#using-product-listings-in-a-transactional-message}